Kyoto Aquarium Report – 7 attractions of Kyoto Aquarium

 You won’t hesitate to eat these aquarium sweets, as they are very cute!

-They are actually soft, round rice cakes stuffed with a sweet bean, but in the shape of various creatures.
+They are soft, round rice cakes stuffed with a sweet bean, but in the shape of various creatures.

 You can also purchase colorful salamander chewing gum and other Japanese sweets, which is a collaboration between the Kyoto Aquarium and Kyoto’s traditional sweet shops.